G-Node/python-odml/doc/tutorial.rst

 the section 'Setup' in the sections window (upper left) and a have a look at the attributes window (bottom) of the odML editor.

-Section attributes":"
+Section attributes:
 	- 'name' (obligatory):
 		The name of the section.
 Usually the name already describes what kind of information can be found in this section.
 In our example 'Arthur Dent' used the section name 'Setup'.
-	- 'definition':
+	- 'definition' (recommended):
 		The definition of the content within this section.
+In our example 'Arthur Dent' defines the 'Setup' section with the following sentence 'Description of the used experimental setup.'.
-	- 'type':
+	- 'type' (recommended):
 		The category type of this section which allows to group related sections due to a superior semantic context.
+In our example 'Arthur Dent' used
-	- 'reference':
+	- 'reference' (optional):
 		The ?
-	- 'link':
+	- 'link' (optional):
 		The odML path within the same odML file (internal link) to another section from which this section should 'inherit' information.
-	- 'include':
+	- 'include' (optional):
 		The URL to an other odML file or a section within this external odML file from which this section should 'inherit' information.
-	- 'repository':
+	- 'repository' (optional):
 		The URL to the repository of terminologies used in this odML file.
 		In our example 'Arthor Dent' used the G-Node terminology ("http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml").
-	- 'mapping':
+	- 'mapping' (optional):
 		The odML path within the same odML file (internal link) to another section to which all children of this section, if a conversion is requested, should be transferred to, as long as the children